VictorGavo/YT-Transcriber/README.md

 - Transcription quality depends on video audio quality
 - The YouTube playlist must be public or unlisted
 - Make sure to use the correct playlist ID format (PLxxxxxxxxxxxxxxx)
+- Google Drive integration is optional - transcripts will be saved locally if not configured

 ## Planned Improvements